 If you discover that your checked-in baggage have been damaged while in transit, the policy may cover the costs incurred to repair these damaged items.
 If the repair cost is more than the value of an item, we will assess the claim as if the item has been stolen.

 The policy excess is applied to damaged baggage claims.

 What you need to do if your personal baggage has been damaged by the carrier

 Notify the carrier as soon as possible and obtain a written Property Irregularity Report (PIR).
 If you can’t obtain a PIR, then you must follow up within 7 days in writing to obtain this document.

 We may request that you send in your damaged item to substantiate your claim.
 Your claim may be denied if this is not done.

 Make a claim online for your damaged baggage and be sure to send in your supporting documentation.

 Watch the video to learn how our travel policy can provide cover for all of your tech gear during your travels.

 What’s not covered

-Travel insurance is not designed to cover everything, so take the time to read the full description of cover in the Travel Protection Plan for full details on what’s not covered.
+Travel insurance is not designed to cover everything, so take the time to read the full description of cover in the policy wording so there are no surprises if you do need to use it.